Working on a Farm Down Under

 Four months passed before I once again found myself in the clutches of farm work.
 This time it was all about potatoes.

-When I arrive at the Victorian farmit is late autumn and cold.
-I am invited into my new employer’s home; the air con heated windy plains palace of the Gallagher’s, a house where windmills make the sunlight flicker in orange afternoons and a pungent smoky smell of burning firewood is ever-present in pitch black autumn evenings.
+When I arrived at the Victorian farm it was late autumn and cold.
+I was invited into my new employer’s home; the air con heated windy plains palace of the Gallagher’s, a house where windmills make the sunlight flicker in orange afternoons and a pungent smoky smell of burning firewood is ever-present in pitch black autumn evenings.

 The conveyor belt is set to a faster speed than before, the amount of mud is higher, the number of rocks is ridiculous and everything is so relentless that respite becomes a distant blurry memory and muscles ache, fingers hurt and we sweat even though we’re heading into Victorian winter.

 Rocks on the Conveyor

 Rocks piled up on the conveyor belt.
 We had to stop it over and over to clear it but the very second the rocks were gone it all whirrs, clanks, and clonks and more rocks fill our souls.
 A maniacal take-me-to-the-asylum kind of laughter was heard among the potatoes.
 We all succumbed to it.

 Shower Sleep Eat

 At the end of the day, we drove back to the house, eat, shower, and sleep.
 Then, seven hours after we had stopped working, we started again.
 Another sixteen hours shift.
 In the darkest depths of my despair, somewhere in the final third of these sixteen hours of hurt, I struggled to keep tears from gushing onto the ever-rolling spuds.